The Board’s overriding objective is to ensure that the Group delivers long-term value for its shareholders.

 The Directors acknowledge their responsibility for the system of internal controls for the Group and for reviewing its effectiveness.

-Any system of internal control can only provide reasonable, and not absolute, assurance that material financial irregularities will be detected or that the risk of failure to achieve business objectives is eliminated.
+Any system of internal control can only provide reasonable, and not absolute, assurance that material financial or other irregularities will be detected or that the risk of failure to achieve business objectives is eliminated.

 The Group’s risk and controls framework covers all material risks and controls including those of an operational, financial, and compliance nature.
 Internal control procedures consist, inter alia, of formal delegations of expenditure authority by the Board to executive management, and controls relating to key stages of transactions including supplier approval, contract signature, and payment release.